Resource Centre - Confidential and Sealed Patient Records

 How do HIS confidential/sealed records display in ClinicalConnect?

 Confidential/Sealed Search Results View

-The remaining fields are masked as confidential or sealed.
-This limited demographic information is displayed to assist the physicians and clinicians in accurately identifying a patient’s record.
+When performing a simple or advanced search, confidential/sealed patient records display in the search results with only the following patient identifies visible: Medical Record Number (MRN), Full Name, Date of Birth (DOB), Health Card Number (HCN) and Facility.
+The remaining fields will be masked as confidential or sealed.
+This limited demographic information is displayed to assist the physicians and clinicians in accurately identifying the patient’s record.

 Confidential Result Example: